The City of Albany is set among the peaks of Mount Melville, Mount Clarence and Mount Adelaide, 450km south-east of Perth.

 Albany is also nestled between the waterways of the Princess Royal Harbour to the south, the King George Sound to the south and west, and the Kalgan River and Oyster Harbour in the north west.

-Albany is home to 6 National Parks including Torndirrup National Park (home of The Gap and Natural Bridge Formations), West Cape Howe (the southern most point of WA), and Western Australia's newest National Park, Gull Rock National Park.
+Albany is surrounded by National Parks including Torndirrup National Park (home of The Gap and Natural Bridge formations), West Cape Howe (the southern most point of WA and the westernmost end of the Great Australian Bight), and Albany's newest National Park, Gull Rock National Park.

 Albany is one of the best places in WA to venture out for day trips to see whales in the Great Southern Ocean.
 Despite Albany's whaling past, the Humpback and the Southern Right Whales use the sheltered southern bays for mating and raising their calves.
 Whales are frequently spotted from the lookouts between May and October.

 Albany is the southern terminus of the Bibbulmun Track walking trail which ends close to Perth.
 Find out more about the Bibbulmun Track as it traverses the Rainbow Coast.

 You can also see 18 spectacular eco-friendly turbines which produce 80% of Albany's electricity needs.